MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 </dl>

 #### `linkouts.addPlugin`
-Either adds the plugin specified by plugin or replaces an existng plugin with the same name.
+Either adds the plugin specified by plugin or replaces an existing plugin with the same name.

 ```javascript
 linkouts.addPlugin(plugin);